mrWinston/dnsotlsproxy/README.md

 does not support concurrent requests at the moment, while the TCP implementation does to some extend.
 I would  still not use this in a high load scenario.

+In case the Upstream DNS Server uses padding in their responses, said padding is NOT removed from the dns responses.
+Right now, i don't see any downside in doing so.
+If, in the future this shows to be a problem, the padding would have to be stripped and the Padding metadata (see [here](https://tools.ietf.org/html/rfc7830)) would have to be removed.